Haohaolic/bounce_inflation/README.md

 # bounce_inflation

-the chains can be download in this url https://pan.cstcloud.cn/s/IZcjxeWQtk.
+the chains can be downloaded at this URL https://pan.cstcloud.cn/s/IZcjxeWQtk.
+The Chinese character “下载” means "Download".